Max Meldrum: Paris

 Meldrum set off for France in April 1900, arriving first in London before quickly making his way to Paris.
 The terms of his scholarship required him to produce three paintings over the three-year period: a nude study, a copy of an old master, and an original work.

 Upon arriving in Paris, he took up residence at 7 Rue Delambre in Montpernasse, an area popular with émigré artists at the time.
 His apartment was a short walk from the Académie Colarossi, where he began studying under L. J. R. Collin and Gustave Courtois, late proponents of the French Academic style.
 By March 1901, Meldrum was also taking additional classes at Académie Julian under Jean-Paul Laurens, an anti-clerical republican who also taught the Academic style.

 Despite his dedication to study – classes occupied both his days and his nights – Meldrum quickly became disillusioned with the quality of the training.
 In a letter to a friend dated June 1900, he compares the painting instruction he received in Melbourne favorably to that in Paris and hints at pursuing a more self-directed approach to his study.
 By mid-1901, he was living with his uncle in Edinburgh where he continued work on his study of the nude.
 By the end of that year he had shipped his completed work to the scholarship’s trustees in Melbourne.

 Meldrum had returned to Paris by 1902 to attend the Louvre to work on his copy of Paolo Veronese’s The Flight of Loth (AKA Flight from Sodom).
 While he again took up places at the academies, it was more for want of a place to work, later remarking that he “took little interest” in their teaching.

+Amongst his associates in Paris was a painter from Rennes in Brittany, Charles Nitsch.
+The two painted together around Rennes and Pacé, Ille-et-Vilaine, often sharing the same subjects.
+Meldrum met Nitsch's family and married his sister Jeanne Eugenie Nitsch in 1907.
+From Rennes he successfully submitted paintings to the New Salon in 1904, 1905, 1908, 1911.